Background to DECIMALS

-The modelling fund is an idea that has been repeatedly raised and consistently supported at SRMGI’s workshops around the developing world.
-From Brazil to Bangladesh, participants have expressed a strong interest in finding out more about the potential local impacts of SRM, while noting the absence of funding for such research.
+The modelling fund is an idea that was repeatedly raised and consistently supported at SRMGI’s workshops around the developing world.
+From Brazil to Bangladesh, participants said that they wanted local scientists to research the local impacts of SRM, while noting the absence of funding for such research.

 The design for DECIMALS was shaped by climate experts from across the Global South and some of the world’s leading SRM scientists.
 The fund is administered by The World Academy of Sciences (TWAS), which distributes more than $1M in research grants every year to support science across the developing world.

 The DECIMALS launch in April 2018 was accompanied by a Comment in Nature.
 A group of eminent Southern scholars and NGO leaders – all organisers of SRMGI workshops in their respective countries – called for developing countries to play a leading role in SRM research and discussion.

 The 2018 call for proposals

 SRMGI received 77 DECIMALS applications from 30 different developing countries.
 Following independent scientific review, eight grants were awarded to teams from Argentina, Bangladesh, Benin, Indonesia, Iran, Ivory Coast, Jamaica, and South Africa.
 This group includes BRICS, SIDS and LDCs and represents most developing regions of the world.
 A total of 45 researchers from 13 developing countries have contributed to the DECIMALS projects, making DECIMALS the world’s largest SRM research programme in terms of scientist numbers.

 The teams work with data generated by large climate model runs such as the Geoengineering Model Intercomparison Project (GeoMIP) or the NCAR Geoengineering Large Ensemble (GLENS).
 Grants of up to USD$70k support the researchers as they explore the climate impacts that matter most locally, from droughts to extreme temperatures to precipitation changes.